ZDDduesseldorf/chatting-chatbots/chatbots/sara_lacoste/README.md

 ## Training

 Create a CSV file containing your training data set and save it to `./data/<dataset-name>.csv`.
-The file has to be in the following format:
+The CSV file needs to use semicolons (;) as seperators and has to be in the following format:

 | Input | Output |
 | - | - |
 | What is the biggest fish? | A whale shark. |
 | ... | ... |

+There are some examples in the './dataset_to_csv_scripts/' folder showing how to load and refactor datasets from [_🤗 Datasets_](https://huggingface.co/docs/datasets/index)

 Run the following command to start the training: